-It will be possible to add free text labels from the Molecule Properties.
-The molecule label is stored in a layout template and also gets applied when applying the template:
+It will be possible to add free text labels and several parameters from the Molecule Properties by using a macro editor, under the General tab.

+The molecule label is stored in a layout template and also gets applied when applying the template.
+See also the Properties chapter (for further information about the macro editor)